 A McGriff client in the restaurant industry had a water backup issue in one of their locations.
 Employees were asked to mop up a small amount of water that had gathered by a drain in the floor and a plumber was contacted to identify and repair the problem.
 One of the employees involved in the clean-up process later told his parent that he had been “asked to clean up sewage” and had been “walking through sewage at work.”
 The parent contacted the Occupational Safety & Health Administration (OSHA) resulting in an onsite visit to the restaurant and a $6,280 fine for exposing employees to raw sewage without proper equipment.
-Concerned about how this false information could impact their reputation and not sure where to turn, the client reached out to a risk control consultant with McGriff Risk Solutions to assist.
+Concerned about how this false information could impact their reputation and not sure where to turn, the client reached out to a risk control consultant with McGriff Risk Services to assist.

 After reviewing the OSHA report, the McGriff risk control consultant set up a meeting to discuss the circumstances with the plumber and the client’s safety managers.
 They determined that the clog was between the floor drain and an oil water separator.
 And it was the floor-cleaning process that had turned the water gray.
 So the risk control consultant: